Finance & Budget

 DMV Fees: The North Carolina General Assembly sets various fees collected primarily from licensed drivers and vehicle registration.

 Highway Use Tax: The North Carolina General Assembly set the tax at 3 percent of a motor vehicle's net retail value (after trade-in allowance) when a certificate of title is issued in North Carolina.

 Appropriated by Congress, federal transportation funding comes from a federal motor fuel tax and vehicle fees (mostly on trucks).
-It accounts for approximately 20 percent of NCDOT's overall budget and about 45 percent of its construction budget.
+Federal funding accounts for approximately 25 percent of NCDOT's overall budget and about 45 percent of its construction budget.

-Details about the current appropriations bill, commonly referred to as MAP-21, are available on the Federal Highway Administration website.
+Details about the current appropriations bill, called the Fixing America's Surface Transportation Act, are available on the Federal Highway Administration website.

 Funding Allocation and Distribution of State Funding